technobuddha/library/doc/functions/isSurrogate.md

 Defined in: [is-surrogate.ts:24](https://github.com/technobuddha/library/blob/main/src/is-surrogate.ts#L24)

-Deterimine is a character is a surrogate
+Determine is a character is a surrogate

 ## Parameters